harveybarnhard/smoov/README.md

 # Example

-`smoov` makes maps  with sensible, visually appealing defaults for making maps for United States Census geographies.
+`smoov` makes maps  with sensible, visually appealing defaults for making maps with United States Census geographies.
 I have a dataset in `data.table` format called `county_commute` with three relevant variables:

 * `state`: state FIPS code in integer format
 * `county`: county FIPS code in integer format
-* `active`: % of workers who commute by walking or cycling subtracting by the national % of workers who commute by walking or cycling
+* `active`: % of workers who commute by walking or cycling subtracted by the national % of workers who commute by walking or cycling

 In order to create a county-level map, this is all I need to do.